 However, it offers “tunable” consistency.
 Developers can change (“tune”) this default behavior at the query level to increase data consistency at the expense of availability.
 In an extreme case, a developer could make Cassandra behave like SQL Server.

-Cassandra isolation or atomicity.
+Cassandra does not support isolation or atomicity.
 If 2 processes update the same data at the same time, Cassandra follows the principle of “last write wins”.
 Exceptions to this behavior can be found in using the BATCH command and lightweight transactions.
 However, there is a performance penalty when either of these commands is used.

 Cassandra stores data in a table organized into rows and columns: